slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"Any person capable of angering you becomes your master."
 -- Epictetus [0050]*

+> *"If you want to make enemies, try to change something."
+-- Woodrow Wilson [1856]*

 > *"The enemy is fear.
 We think it is hate, but it is fear."
 -- Mahatma Gandhi [1869]*